19hours/sg-statutes/Acts/Coroners Act.md

 3\.—(1) The President may, on the recommendation of the Chief Justice, appoint a State Coroner and such other Coroners as are necessary for the proper administration of this Act.

-(2) No person shall be appointed a Coroner unless he is a judicial officer appointed under the Subordinate Courts ActState Courts Act (Cap.
+(2) No person shall be appointed a Coroner unless he is a judicial officer appointed under the State Courts Act (Cap.
 321) and, in the case of the State Coroner, unless he is a District Judge appointed under that Act.

 [Act 5 of 2014 wef 07/03/2014]